|

 DW: Why do you suppose you were particularly attracted to the western

+genre?
+And who were your influences?
 KH: I’d always enjoyed westerns.
 Zane Grey was a favourite.
 Three especially

-good books were Riders of the Purple Sage, its sequel, The
+good books were Riders of the Purple Sage , its sequel, The

 Rainbow Trail and one of his lesser-known works, Shadow on

-the Trail.
+the Trail .
 Luke Short was another favourite.
 I liked his tough

 style and his characterization, plus his strong plots.
 In 1953, when I was